playmakermz/html-and-css-guide/document/css.md

   background-color: green;
 }
 Note that inside your style element, you always reference classes by putting a . in front of their names.
 You always reference ids by putting a # in front of their names.

+## Menggenai padding
+You may have already noticed this, but all HTML elements are essentially little rectangles.

+Three important properties control the space that surrounds each HTML element: padding, border, and margin.

+An element's padding controls the amount of space between the element's content and its border.

+Here, we can see that the blue box and the red box are nested within the yellow box.
+Note that the red box has more padding than the blue box.

+When you increase the blue box's padding, it will increase the distance (padding) between the text and the border around it.

 #### Refrensi
 - https://id.wikipedia.org/wiki/Cascading_Style_Sheets